Resource Highlights: Focus on Oral Health Care for Children and Adolescents with Special Health Care Needs

 This collection of selected resources offers high-quality information about children and adolescents with special health care needs.
 Use the tools below for further searching, or contact us for personalized assistance.

 National Maternal and Child Oral Health Resource Center

 Selected Materials in the OHRC Library

-Wyoming Family 2 Family Health Information Center.
-2012.
-Packaging Wisdom: A Family Centered Care Coordination Notebook.
-Buffalo, WY: Wyoming Family 2 Family Health Information Center.
+Parents Helping Parents of Wyoming, Parent Information Center.
+2014.
+Packaging Wisdom: A Family Centered Care Coordination Notebook (4th. ed).
+Buffalo, WY: Parents Helping Parents of Wyoming, Parent Information Center.
 86 pp.

-This notebook is designed to help parents of children with special health care needs record, track, and share information with their child's health care team, child care provider, school, and family members.
-Contents include worksheets for recording the child's health history, including their first dental visit, the child's dentist's contact information, specialists' recommendations, and appointment dates and times.
+This notebook is designed to help parents of children with special health care needs record, track, and share information with their child's health care team, child care provider, school, and other family members.
+Contents include worksheets for recording the child's health history, including the first dental visit, the child's dentist's contact information, and specialist recommendations.
 [Funded by the Maternal and Child Health Bureau]

 Find more materials in the OHRC Library using advanced search.